The following walking tour opportunities are available at “Circle Back to Seattle” 2018 Convention.

-The following tour opportunities may be available at “Circle Back to Seattle” 2018 Convention.
-Click on the link in the upper section to see a description of the tour and the link to that event website.
+The following tour opportunities may be available “on your own” at “Circle Back to Seattle” 2018 Convention.
+Click on the link in the upper sections below to see a description of the tour and the link to that event website.

 Food and Drink

 Seattle Center and Waterfront

 Ripple the Wave VII will depart on Sunday, July 8th (after the Fun Badge Tour) for a seven-day round trip cruise from Seattle via the Inside Passage with Square Dancing aboard the Emerald Princess.
 Featured callers are Vic Ceder and Anne Uebelacker.
 Use the Ripple the Wave VII link above to view more information and book this cruise with our official Convention Travel Agent John G. Faulds 1-800-443-4644 firstname.lastname@example.org

 Take an extraordinary behind-the-scenes look at large airliner manufacturing and the amazing face of future commercial aviation.
 Round-trip transportation from our hotel if you book through: https://www.viator.com/tours/Seattle